-The municipality has 29 CDW's coordinated by CDW Coordinator.
-Monthly reports are submitted to the CDW Coordinator, who then compile a consolidated monthly report for submission to the municipality and the Department of Local Government and Traditional Affairs (DLGTA).
+28 CDW's has been appointed in various wards with the exception of the following wards , Ward, 8, 14, 22, 26, and 29.
+CDW Coordinator is responsible for coordinating the work of all CDW's and report to COGTA Monthly reports are submitted to the CDW Coordinator, who then compile a consolidated monthly report for submission to the municipality and the Department of Local Government and Traditional Affairs (DLGTA).
 Reported cases are registered in the case register and referred to the relevant department.
 When a case has been resolved and concluded, a complainant is being informed about the resolution of that specific case.
 Quarterly performance reviews are conduced through a round table excersise